Documentation

 Manage Social Feeds

-From this section, you can control where from which social network, for which store and how many feeds will be displayed in the public area.
+From this section, you can control from which social network, for which store, and how many feeds will be displayed in the public area.

-There are two tabs in this section, let's look them up separately:
+There are two tabs in this section, let's look at them separately:

 Settings